 - A. "Premises" shall mean any lot or parcel of land or property, including any building or portion thereof, improved or unimproved.

 - B. "Public right-of-way" shall mean any area or parcel of land granted, deeded, dedicated to, or otherwise acquired by the City or the public at large for any public purpose, including, but not limited to:

 - 1. Alleys, roadways, or parkways;

 - 2. Pedestrian ways and sidewalks;

-- 3. Public streets;
+- Public streets:

-- 4. Water or waterways;
+- Water or waterways;

-- 5. Storm drains and drainage, sanitary sewers, water pipes, electric and telephone conduits, electronic services, overhead wires; and - 6.
-Supporting structures.
+- 5. Uses for storm drains and drainage, sanitary sewers, water pipes, electric and telephone conduits, electronic services, overhead wires; and

+- 6. Supporting structures.